IBM/csm-dach-cloud-native-labs/additional/microservices.md

 ```
 After a couple of seconds, there will be two different running pods for the wordpress application.

-Stop the visualization of the running pod by pressing Ctrl-C.
+Stop the visualization of the running pods by pressing Ctrl-C.

 And that's it :) Even if this is a very simple example, you see how we abided by microservices best practices:
  * Separating configuration from application code